SEBRATHEZEBRA/reinforcement-learning-algorithms/README.md

 # Reinforcement Learning
+## Q-Learning program isn't working all the time.
 ## File used
 Animate.py: Code given in order to animate the results, I modified it by switching the x and y coordinates around as that is how I implemented my program.